RangamaniLabUCSD/smart/joss-paper/paper.md

 making the software approachable to a wider user base.
-SMART provides features for converting the model representation into appropriate coupled systems of ordinary differential equations (ODEs) and PDEs, and for solving these using efficient finite element and finite difference discretizations.
+SMART provides features for converting the model representation into appropriate coupled systems of ordinary differential equations (ODEs) and PDEs, and for solving these efficiently using finite element and finite difference discretizations.

 <!-- * Describe in 1-2 sentences which frameworks that exist in addition to SMART
 * State in 1-2 sentences why these are insufficient